vishnuyar/vishnuyar.github.io/_posts/supreme-court-cases-data.md

 Now, that the introduction of the dataset has been done, Let's see what interesting nuggets we come across.

-> We have a total of 8631 court cases data here.
-The earliest court case is from October 1946 and the latest is from November 2015
+> We have a total of 8893 court cases data here.
+The earliest court case decision is from November 1946 and the latest is from June 2018

-As per the database , I need to cite the version of the databased here.
+Citation:
+Harold J. Spaeth, Lee Epstein, et al. 2018 Supreme Court Database, Version 2018 Release 2.
+URL: http://Supremecourtdatabase.org